Landlord Tips & Tricks

 What Can’t a Landlord Deduct from the Security Deposit?

 As a landlord, it's important to understand the difference between normal wear and tear and damages caused by a tenant's neglect or misuse.
 Normal wear and tear, such as minor scuffs on walls or slight fading of carpet, are expected and are the responsibility of the landlord to repair.
-However, damages caused by neglect or misuse, such as large holes in walls or stains on the carpet, can be deducted from a tenant's security deposit.
+However, damages caused by neglect or misuse, such as large holes in walls or stains on the carpet, may be deducted from a tenant's security deposit.

 Some examples of things that can’t be deducted from the security deposit include: